nelsonjchen/mindflakes.com/content/post/pyinstaller-and-gooey.md

 The [Gooey PyInstaller Demo][demo] was presented at a DesertPy meetup in August of 2018.
-It's a project showing the development of a simple argument parsing script all the way up to a portable GUI.
-Future improvements to the demo include some CI scripts and configurations.
+It's a project showing the development of a simple argument parsing script all the way up to a portable GUI. ~~Future improvements to the demo include some CI scripts and configurations.~~ *This was completed on 2018-12-15*.

 Demo Project Link: https://github.com/nelsonjchen/gooey-pyinstaller-demo